-Michael Branicky, Dean Lorin Maletsky, Associate Dean of Undergraduate Studies Arvin Agah, Associate Dean of Research and Graduate Studies 1 Eaton Hall Phone: 785-864-3881
+Arvin Agah, Dean Lorin Maletsky, Associate Dean of Undergraduate Studies 1 Eaton Hall Phone: 785-864-3881

 Is engineering or computer science for me?

 - Do I like to design and build things? - Am I a creative thinker who likes to solve complex problems?